 I mentioned those special handwritten recipes earlier.
-As you can see from the photo above, I have a few clear page protectors I use for special and awkwardly shaped recipe cards.
+As to protecting these pages from getting damaged, I have a few clear page protectors I use for special and awkwardly shaped recipe cards.
 I slip these inside a page protector and place them in the binder by category.

 Sometimes the index cards are small and punching holes through them would destroy the handwritten words I need to read.
 Putting them in these sleeve- style page protectors works better for me.

-You can see my handwritten notes here that represent a half of the recipe.
+You can also make handwritten notes on your pages.
+My notes state these handwritten measurements represent a half of the recipe.
 The half recipe yields about 18 muffins.
 Because my kids would be happy to eat this nearly every day of the week, I usually make a large batch and keep some of the uncooked mix in the refrigerator to bake another day.